Creating partial tests

 Normally, dcover create

-argument.
+option.
 Partial tests may be incomplete in various aspects:

 The test does not have assertions.